-Teachers and staff are available to communicate before and after school on a daily basis.
+Teachers and staff are available for communicating with parents before and after school on a daily basis.
 An interpreter is provided if needed.
-Staff communicates with parents in face to face meetings, phone calls, emails, letters, etc. These communications are translated into the language that the parent best understands.
+Staff communicates with parents in face to face meetings, phone calls, emails, letters, etc. These communications are translated into a language that parents understand.

-^{}It may be helpful to include the parent and family engagement policy review in the annual review of the Local Control and Accountability Plan Federal Addendum.
+\It may be helpful to include the parent and family engagement policy review in the annual review of the Local Control and Accountability Plan Federal Addendum.

-^{}The policy must be updated periodically to meet changing needs of parents and family members and the LEA.
+\\The policy must be updated periodically to meet changing needs of parents and family members and the LEA.
 If the LEA has a process in place for involving parents and family members in planning and designing the school's programs, the LEA may use that process if it includes adequate representation of parents and family members of children receiving Title I, Part A services.